Expedition Grants for Summer 2015

 - Give us the details, emphasizing what service you plan to provide, to whom, and how.
 Be specific: we’re looking for a thoughtful, realistic plan and timeline.

 - Tell us what preparation you’ve done or are planning to do.
 What connections do you have in the community?
-How can you function effectively in a place you’ve never been?
-What precautions are you taking to make sure that you stay healthy and safe?
+How can you function effectively there?
 What will you do ahead of time to make the work a success?

 - Explain what you bring in terms of knowledge, skills, experience, ingenuity, etc.